 Compensation management requires the use of external data.
 Managers gather salary market data by industry, company size, job role and geography.
 They can use government data, information from publicly available sites that gather user reported salary data, as well as purchase data from third-party firms that conduct ongoing surveys of salary and benefits.

-Suppliers Compensation Management
+Vendors Compensation Management

 F.A.Q about Compensation Management